ekegus/image-similarity-algorithm/comments.md

 3. If I were to select the Begonia (perennial flower) (15.jpg), I would want to see another perennial plant flower (1.jpg, 2.jpg, 14.jpg, 15.jpg, 16.jpg 18.jpg).
 Too many possibilities?
 Need for further criterias?
 4. If I were to select a shrubby plant (e.g. 20.jpg), I would want to see another shrub, e.g. (7.jpg, 9.jpg)
 5. What if we don't have any related plants?
 We don't show anything?
 E.g. the algae (3.jpg) does not seem related to anything else (albeit my knowledge of plants is very limited).
+6. What if the plant label does not exist in any category?

 ## 3. Break It Down

 The steps I need to take written in pseudocode.

+1. Create predefined categories
+2. Associate labels with the categories
+3. Loop through the images
+4. Calculate categoryscore for each category.
+5. Add images to the categories

 ## 4. Solve the Problem